-“The background check requires a Social Security number.
-If the potential partner has a Social Security number then that would work.”
+Here’s what Uber support says about the SSN requirement: “The background check requires a Social Security number, and all drivers must undergo background screening.
+If the potential partner has a Social Security number, then that would work.”

-All you need to drive for Uber (in addition to all the other Uber driver requirements) is a Social Security number, and all you need it for is the background check.
 But is it a good idea for noncitizens to drive for Uber?
 Can driving for Uber affect your working visa status or residency status?
-Uber doesn’t offer a detailed answer to the question.

 - Permanent residents (green card holders), refugees, people granted political asylum

 - People who aren’t permitted to work in the US, but need an SSN to apply for other government benefits

 All of the above SSN holders could theoretically qualify for Uber, but the terms of residency for many visas would prohibit working with Uber.

 An SSN is not always a work authorization!